Introducing a new puppy or kitten to your existing pets

 Stop and think…

 Okay, so you’ve prepared your safe places, stair gates and dog crates, and you’ve been scent swapping for a the past few days/week and it’s almost time for your pets to have their first face to face meeting!
 However, before you introduce them, be sure to give some thought to how your existing pet is going to feel about this.
 If you have a cat already, what previous experience have they had with other animals?
 Have they been chased by dogs in the past meaning that they’re terrified of the mere sight of them, or are they a chilled out character that is unlikely to bat an eyelid at the arrival of a new housemate?
-Think about your dogs in the same way; are they a placid pooch who’s likely to leave your new puppy/kitten to its own devices, or are they the kind of highly-strung hound who’s likely to chase a new arrival out the door at the first opportunity?
+Think about your dogs in the same way; are they a placid pooch who’s likely to leave your new puppy/kitten to its own devices, a boisterous sort who might unintentionally send the new arrival flying or are they the kind of highly-strung hound who’s likely to chase a new arrival out the door at the first opportunity?

 By giving some thought to these things, you can plan out their introductions and decide how quickly/slowly to take things.
 Careful planning will make a successful introduction much more likely, and will ultimately give your pets the best chance of becoming friends.